 With regard to the intrinsically monumental quality of the building, it depends upon several objectives, which could be attained separately or as a group in order to obtain the maximum rhetorical effect.
-This latter feature, of saturation of effects, always involves a great risk -which might even go against the idea of a mosque in traditional Islamic thinking.
-One can attain monumentality simply . through gigantic scale, i.e., height, covered surfaces, volume of the edifice.
-This is the only quality of the project by Mr. Makiva, and to a lesser extent, in the projects by Mr. Venturi and Mr. Bofill.
-One can also attempt rhetorical pomposity by creating a system of axial composition. play a symmetry, and perspective effects to reinforce a strong visual hierarchy of volumes and their submission to a predominant centre.
+This latter feature, of saturation of effects, always involves a great risk-which might even go against the idea of a mosque in traditional Islamic thinking.
+One can attain monumentality simply through gigantic scale, i.e., height, covered surfaces, volume of the edifice.
+This is the only quality of the project by Mr. Makiya, and to a lesser extent, in the projects by Mr. Venturi and Mr. Bofill.

+One can also attempt rhetorical pomposity by creating a system of axial composition, play a symmetry, and perspective effects to reinforce a strong visual hierarchy of volumes and their submission to a predominant centre.
 This is perceptible in the projects by Mr. Bofill and Mr Al-Madfai.
 But this baroque configuration of space is used very rarely in Arab tradition.
-Some of the competitors here are misled in making references to the Taj Mahal - which is a mausoleum. not a mosque, and was crected by a king in order to glorify, his own dynasty.
+Some of the competitors here are misled in making references to the Taj Mahal - which is a mausoleum, not a mosque, and was erected by a king in order to glorify, his own dynasty.
 This has nothing to do with Islam as a faith.

-bo-Islamic architecture in Iraq itself (at Kerbala, Kufa, or Baghdad) The projects by Mr. Makiya, by Mr. Venturi and by Mr Al-Madfai refer explicitly to that tradition but they tend to forget that Arab architecture keeps this colourful ornamental sumptuousness for enclosed spaces, only glimpsed from doorways, and for volumes which dominate the enclosure, such as minarets and cupolas.
+However, monumental singularity can also result from decorative accumulation, ornamental richness, and a sumptuous use of materials which tend towards a total semantic saturation of space.
+We find the use of these effects frequently in a particular tradition of Arabo-Islamic architecture in Iraq itself (at Kerbala, Kufa, or Baghdad) The projects by Mr. Makiya, by Mr. Venturi and by Mr Al-Madfai refer explicitly to that tradition but they tend to forget that Arab architecture keeps this colourful ornamental sumptuousness for enclosed spaces, only glimpsed from doorways, and for volumes which dominate the enclosure, such as minarets and cupolas.